TaSCA

 Sustainability

-Support for the TaSCA project through the InteRoots Initiative is only designed to cover (1) facility construction, (2) start up costs and materials, and (3) the first two years of operation.
+Support for the TaSCA project through the InteRoots Initiative was only designed to cover (1) facility construction, (2) start up costs and materials, and (3) the first two years of operation.
 Beyond this initial grant, the TaSCA project is designed to be fully sustainable through its not-for-profit operational framework.
 This solvency is built upon three streams of revenue:

-• The Secondary School will generate revenue through affordable tuition, some of which will be subsidized by the SACCO or indirectly supported through SACCO loans to community members.
+- The Secondary School will generate revenue through affordable tuition, some of which will be subsidized by the SACCO or indirectly supported through SACCO loans to community members.

-• The SACCO will will collect fees from membership subscriptions as well as regulated interest collected on loans.
+- The SACCO will will collect fees from membership subscriptions as well as regulated interest collected on loans.
 A percentage of tuition will also be deposited into SACCO accounts for students, which will be accessible upon graduation through the Graduate Enterprise Fund.

-• The ICPA will generate income through from domestic and international artistic engagements, as well as from rental of the performance space for social events.
+- The ICPA will generate income through from domestic and international artistic engagements, as well as from rental of the performance space for social events.

 TaSCA Coming to Life